Malaysian charged with murder of British students

 Five Malaysian men were arrested in connection with the stabbing deaths that occurred after an alcohol-fuelled argument, according to police.

-One of the suspects, Zulkipli Abdullah, 23, was charged with the murder today, The Star daily reported.
+One of the suspects, Zulkipli Abdullah, 23, was charged with the murder on Tuesday, The Star daily reported.

 The charge carries the mandatory death penalty by hanging upon conviction.
 No plea was recorded.